 We have all relevant school policies as required by BOSTES and Department of Education.
 These polices assist in maintaining a safe and inclusive environment, an ever developing and high quality program and ensures financial viability for the future.
 Our policies ensure that all aspects of the schools' mission, in providing for student's welfare, are implemented.
-Hardcopies of policies are held in the Office.
+Hardcopies of policies are held in the Office with some placed on the school website.